 Adventure Life can help you recreate this trip and more!
 See their customizable tours and travel to Belize!

 This little island has a little bit of everything for the winter months.
 Warm, sandy beaches with surfing, turtles, and golden sunsets.
 Enjoy the tropical life and foods or go inland for ancient culture and spiritual hikes.
 Plus, you can get your safari fix in Sri Lanka at one of their safari parks and spot leopards and see hundreds of elephants migrate.
 I’ve been there 3 times and still love it!
 I’ve done it luxury and I’ve done it budget – both are great.

 Learn more about Sri Lanka Intrepid Travel Tours!

 If you want to get away to the beautiful Caribbean this winter – but don’t want to fight the crowds, I have just the island for you…Saba.

-In the 5 square miles of island you’ll find diverse ecosystems, challenging hikes, glass art, and delicious Saba Lobster.
-The entire area around the island is a National Marine Park known for its world class diving full of pinnacles, drop-offs, and caves that start 40 feet deep.
+In the 5 square miles of the island, you’ll find diverse ecosystems, challenging hikes, glass art, and delicious Saba Lobster.
+The entire area around the island is a National Marine Park known for its world-class diving full of pinnacles, drop-offs, and caves that start 40 feet deep.
 Finally, you don’t want to miss trying the super-secret Saba Spice, a homemade spiced rum that is only made on the island in people’s homes.
 Each family has their own secret recipe.